pivlab/annual_review_of_biomedical_data_science/manuscript.md

 ### From GWAS to gene: transcriptome-wide association studies

-Transcriptome-wide association studies (TWAS) integrate GWAS with gene expression data (**Figure {@fig:fig1}**) from eQTL analysis, to prioritize genes whose expression across different tissues is influenced by GWAS variants [@doi:10.3389/fgene.2021.713230; @doi:10.1038/s41588-019-0385-z].
+TWAS integrate GWAS with gene expression data (**Figure {@fig:fig1}**) from eQTL analysis, to prioritize genes whose expression across different tissues is influenced by GWAS variants [@doi:10.3389/fgene.2021.713230; @doi:10.1038/s41588-019-0385-z].
 By leveraging predicted gene expression levels, TWAS provides a mechanistic link between genetic variants and traits, allowing researchers to move beyond associations with individual SNPs to identify putatively causal genes [@doi:10.1038/s41588-019-0385-z].
 Since TWAS models the genetic regulation of gene expression, this approach enables researchers to impute expression levels in GWAS cohorts where expression data may not be available.
 A key advantage of TWAS over GWAS lies in its ability to increase interpretability by providing a gene-trait association: TWAS connects trait-associated SNPs (which are mostly non-coding) to genes, which are biologically functional units.